 “Peer support is ‘the process by which like-minded individuals with similar experiences – who have traveled or are travelling the road – encourage and assist each other to continue the recovery journey.’” – Canadian Coalition of Alternative Mental Health Resources

-Our Peer Support service provides the opportunity for anyone – individual, family member or professional – looking for a connection with others, who is new to the mental health and/or addiction community, or looking for information about a mental health diagnosis, the chance to speak with someone with lived experience.
+Our Peer Support service provides the opportunity for anyone – individual, family member or professional – looking for a connection with others, who is new to the mental health and/or addiction community, or looking for information about a mental health diagnosis, the chance to speak with someone with personal experience.
 Our peers provide:

 - a warm welcome